Woki-Leo/Carbonfiber-X-Axis/README.md

 - [x] Adjustability between XY joints and carbon extrusion
 - [x] Rework M5 nut holder inside the tube
 - [ ] Umbilical holder for Clockwork and Galileo (Chain Delete)
-- [ ] In Depth resonance testing and comparison of different Setups
 - [ ] Alignment tool for drilling 5.5mm holes
 - [ ] Drag chain mount on the carbon tube (for now you can glue it on)
 - [ ] ~~20x20 1,5mm wall Carbon tube support~~ no benefit